April 8, 2021 | 01 min read

 2. Customer self-service: In sparsely populated areas (5,000 to 10,000 people), brands should enable retailers to send their orders directly to the brand.
 ITC Ltd., the multinational conglomerate, bypasses distributors to service retailers directly in such villages.

 It’s mobile technology or retailer apps that make it easy for retailers to select the right SKUs for their customers and send their orders directly to brands.
 Brands, in turn, gain access to valuable demand data for rural markets and can ensure the availability of their products by doing just-in-time order fulfilment.
 Consequently, they provide best-in-class service to retailers who reward the brand with positive feedback and word-of-mouth marketing.

-- Increasing Retailer Visibility: Brands are expanding their portfolios and are customising them specifically for local tastes.
+4, Increasing Retailer Visibility: Brands are expanding their portfolios and customising them specifically for local tastes.
 They are innovating with low-unit packs and trade promotions.
-The challenge, however, is in providing visibility to retailers in rural markets into SKU range and trade promotions.
+The challenge, however, is in providing visibility to retailers in rural markets into SKU ranges and trade promotions.